nicklotz/orkes-multiagent-workflow/blog-post.md

 Notice a few things:

 **1. No API calls in your code**: You're not calling OpenAI's API directly.
-Conductor handles the HTTP request, retries, timeout logic, and error handling.
+Conductor handles the requests as an abstraction layer.

 **2. Variable substitution**: The `${workflow.input.ticket_content}` syntax is Conductor's way of passing data.
 When the workflow executes, this gets replaced with the actual ticket text.